DooPhiLong/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solution.md

 ![image](https://user-images.githubusercontent.com/120476961/228123005-ec56ee33-5e2a-490b-a8dc-5b1810fe0f41.png)

 #### 6. What is the number and percentage of customer plans after their initial free trial?
+- LEAD : Provides access to a row at a given physical offset that follows the current row.
+Use this analytic function in a SELECT statement to compare values in the current row with values in a following row.
+- Cast : Change the data type
 ```sql
 WITH CTE AS(
 SELECT *,